waveaccounting/avro-to-python-types/README.md

 # Updating dependencies

-The makefile target `update_poetry_lock` will (providing that the existing lock file is valid) launch container and update the dependencies there.
-This target is provided because sometimes doing it on your MAC is problematic.
+The makefile target `update_poetry` will open a shell in app's container.
+From there you can issue poetry commands to update the project and lock files.
+Use this if running poetry from the workstation doesn't work.

 ## Why would I want this?